trav346/Questie-Epoch/README.md

 If you find this version of Questie with data collection helpful, consider [buying me a coffee](https://buymeacoffee.com/trav346) to support continued development!

+**AI Disclosure:** This software is developed with the assistance of generative AI.

 ---

 # Questie for Project Epoch